Are you on the right help page?

 To do → In development → In review → Done

 You can use a workflow status as a quality gate before allowing work to be completed in your project.
-Add the Check that an issue has been through a status rule to the final transition in your workflow, and you can ensure that work has been reviewed properly by your quality assurance engineer before marking the task as complete:
+Add the Check that a work item has been through a status rule to the final transition in your workflow, and you can ensure that work has been reviewed properly by your quality assurance engineer before marking the task as complete:

-Add a Check that an issue has been through a status rule to the “Any status” transition leading to your “Done” status.
+Add a Check that a work item has been through a status rule to the “Any status” transition leading to your “Done” status.

-In the Check that the issue has been through dropdown, select the “In review” status.
+In the Check that the work item has been through dropdown, select the “In review” status.

-Select the Include the issue’s current status option.
+Select the Include the work item’s current status option.

-Select the Only consider the issue’s most recent status option.
+Select the Only consider the work item’s most recent status option.

 Select the Ignore status updates from looped transitions option.